Edinburgh Sculpture Workshop – Temporary Closure

 We are continuing to share useful information for our members through social media and the Members Opportunities Newsletter which has information about support measures and open calls.
 Look out for our Monday Member and Moving Sculpture series online.

 We look forward to coming back to vibrant activity at ESW including a major public commission with Ashanti Harris and residencies for Gediminas G. Akstinas and Ivana Pavlíčková.
-We also hosted Wiyoga Muhardato on an extended residency at ESW until it was safe for him to travel home to Indonesia in late June.

 The pandemic has amplified the social issues which were of most concern within our local and cultural community and we are further motivated to work with participants, artists and partners to refocus on those social, economic and equality discrepancies as we return to facilitating for art and exchange to happen at ESW.
 Key parters in this work are Multi Cultural Family Base, Artlink, local schools and a new partnership with The Rock Trust.
 In the section below you can find information about north Edinburgh response to COVID-19.